bigxxby/mobydev-gin/README.md

-# ozinshe-test-app
+# ozinshe-backend-app v1.0

-This project is a movie streaming platform that allows users to browse, search, and watch movies.
-It also provides features for administrators to manage movies, categories, and user profiles.
+This project is a RESTful movie streaming platform that allows users to browse, search, and watch movies.
+It also provides features for administrators to manage movies, categories, and user profiles and etc.

+## Technologies Used

+- Backend: GoLang (Gin framework)
+- Database: PostgreSQL
+- Authentication: JWT

 ## Running the Application